 Generate or obtain certificates

-You can use Let’s Encrypt to issue a certificate for your domain (e.g. dropletdrift.com
+You can use Let’s Encrypt to issue a certificate for your domain (e.g. dropletdrift.com).
+Suppose you have the fullchain.pem and privkey.pem.

 Concatenate them into a single PEM file: